This article was updated on 31/7/2023 for clarity and freshness.

 Mac and cheese is a delicious dish to serve with venison.

+It’s also a safe choice if you’re cooking for kids.
+Venison has a different taste from typical meat that kids eat, so they may not immediately like it.
 But trust me, they won’t notice it when you have the venison smothered in the gooey, cheesy sauce.

 Dazzle your friends at the next dinner party by serving a delicious mushroom risotto with your venison steak.